 I am not sure that clinical readers will understand the difference between gene detection and gene abundance, and perhaps some mention of qualitative vs quantitative or presence/absence vs total amount is appropriate for readers not familiar with microbiome work.

 Assessment of both AMR gene detection and the abundance of AMR genes are important aspects of our analysis.
 However, the reviewer raises an important issue and we absolutely recognise the need for clarity in regards to the measures used.
-To address this, we now include expanded definitions of these terms at their first use within the text.
+To address this, we now include expanded definitions of these terms at their first use within the text (See main manuscript: page ? and line ?).

 Specifically….